joanna350/ASP_extended/Readme.md

 ### Project Scope
 - Gaussian Process has two main challenging features
-- One is the complexity of kernel fitting > Automated Statician Project provides an end-to-end process
+- One is the complexity of kernel fit.
+In the spirit of Automated Statician Project, the project offers kernel search through linear combination
-- Another is computational cost to derivave inverse of covariance > Researches ongoing
+- Another is computational cost.
+It derives from taking the inverse of covariance.
+This is a field of active research in GP domain.
-- This project combines the two and offers an automated solution
+- This project provides an automated solution to the combined challenge.
-- Drastic time reduction from Stochastic Variational Inference (SVI) and results on par with the [baseline](http://proceedings.mlr.press/v64/kim_scalable_2016.pdf)
+- Similar effort was precedent, and was referred as the [baseline](http://proceedings.mlr.press/v64/kim_scalable_2016.pdf) of the result comparison.
+By deploying Stochastic Variational Inference, the code achieves massive reduction in time.
-- Evaluation metric is Bayesian information criteria
+- Evaluation metric for kernel fit is Bayesian information criteria

 #### Environment: